juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 # Security Best Practices for Blocks

-Security is a fundamental aspect of WordPress development, especially when developing custom blocks for the Block Editor.

-As block developers, we are responsible for ensuring that our blocks handle data securely, validate user input properly, and restrict functionality based on user capabilities.
+As a block developer, you are responsible for ensuring that your blocks handle data securely, and only allow access to block functionality to users with the relevant permssions.

 In this lesson, we'll explore essential security best practices that should be implemented in every block you develop.

 ## Understanding Security in Block Development

-Block development introduces unique security challenges because blocks often handle user input, store data in the database, and render dynamic content on the frontend.
+Blocks will often handle user input, store data in the database, and render dynamic content on the frontend.
 Without proper security measures, blocks can become vectors for various attacks, including Cross-Site Scripting (XSS), SQL injection, and unauthorized access to functionality.

-WordPress developers are encouraged to follow these security practices:
+During development, you are encouraged to follow these security practices:

 **Don’t trust any data**.

 Don’t trust user input, third-party APIs, or data in your database without verification.
-Protection of your WordPress themes begins with ensuring the data entering and leaving your theme is as intended.
-Always make sure to validate and sanitize user input fore using it, and to escape on output.
+Protection of your WordPress blocks begins with ensuring the data entering and leaving your block is as intended.
+Always make sure to validate and sanitize user input before using it, and to escape all data on output.

 **Rely on WordPress APIs**.